Double Schubert polynomials do have saturated Newton polytopes: Introduction

 Our approach to prove \autoref{thmA} can be summarized in the following quote by Miller and Sturmfels \cite[Introduction to Chapter 15]{miller2005combinatorial}: \emph{``We consider the finest possible multigrading, which demands the refined toolkit of a new generation of combinatorialists.''} More precisely, we utilize the result that double Schubert polynomials equal the multidegree polynomial of Schubert determinantal ideals with the aforementioned \emph{``finest possible multigrading''} (see \cite[Theorem 15.40]{miller2005combinatorial}), and then we develop a method of \emph{standardization of ideals}.
 This process of standardization allows us to study multidegrees in certain non-standard multigradings by reducing the problem to a standard multigraded setting.
 Our main tool is \autoref{thm_pos_multdeg} from \cite{castillo2020multidegrees} which shows that the support of the multidegree polynomial of any multihomogeneous prime ideal (with usual standard multigrading) is a discrete polymatroid.
 Here we extend this theorem to the family of non-standard multigradings that we study.

 Much interest has been paid to the important conjectures proposed in \cite{monical2019newton} and a number of them have already been confirmed (see \cite{fink2018schubert}).
-Therefore, \autoref{thmA} settles a hitherto remaining conjecture from \cite{monical2019newton} and gives further evidence to the ubiquity of the SNP property in many ``combinatorially defined polynomials''.
+Therefore, \autoref{thmA} settles a hitherto remaining conjecture from \cite{monical2019newton} and gives further evidence to the ubiquity of the SNP property in many ``combinatorially defined polynomials''. \autoref{thmA} also gives more evidence for the presence of the {\it Lorentzian} property in double Schubert polynomials as conjectured in \cite{huh2022logarithmic}.

 The structure of the paper is as follows.
 We review the notion of multidegrees in \autoref{sect_recap_multdeg} and recall the connection between double Schubert polynomials and Schubert determinantal ideals in \autoref{sec:det_ideals}. \autoref{sec:main} contains our main results, in particular the proof of \autoref{thmA}.